GoloByte/BookService/README.md

     - @ManyToOne
     - @ManyToMany
     - cascade saving of structure with child and relation within objects
   - LAZY loading fetch strategy
+  - database setup using flyway
   - @Query using row lock and skip locked for concurrency pattern implementation

 - integration test